scripty08/react-store/README.md

 # Description

-This global react store is inspired by the extjs store architecture.
+This lightweight global react hook store is inspired by the extjs store architecture.
+Share your stores through your application with only a few lines of code!

 # Usage